telerik/reporting-docs/knowledge-base/how-to-add-interactivity-to-a-report-using-action-event-handlers-in-wpf-report-viewer.md

 ## Desciption

 The report viewers provide handlers for three types of events that are associated with interactive actions – **Executing**, **Enter** and **Leave**.

 In this article we will show how to use these events to add more interactivity and allow further customization for your reports.

-We will use the **CSharp.NetFramework.WpfIntegrationDemo** project that is shipped with your Telerik Reporting installation and is part of the **CSharp.ReportExamples.VSxxxx**  solution that can be found at the following path - *C:\Program Files (x86)\Progress\\<Version\>\Examples\CSharp*.
+We will use the **CSharp.NetFramework.WpfIntegrationDemo** project that is shipped with your Telerik Reporting installation and is part of the **CSharp.ReportExamples.VSxxxx** solution that can be found at the following path:

+*C:\Program Files (x86)\Progress\\<Version\>\Examples\CSharp*.

 The report we chose for this example is part of our **ReportingLibrary** and is called *PopulationDensity*.
 It displays a *choropleth* based on the world population by countries.
 We will show how to change the colors and display an informational tooltip for the country under the mouse cursor, using a [Custom](../designing-reports-interactivity-custom-action) action.

 Additionally, we will show you how to cancel a [NavigateToUrl](../designing-reports-interactivity-hyperlinks) action before it is executed, depending on a confirmation dialog.

 ## Solution